Ganzaki/ARoot-Sort/README.md

-## EXECUTION STEP TO CHECK WITH CUSTOM INPUT
+## EXECUTION STEPS TO CHECK WITH CUSTOM INPUT

 ```bash